callumrollo/callumrollo.github.io/content/articles/packaging.md

 ### Put your project on github

 Now is as good a time as any.
-You can point to this in the README so people know where to go if they have bug reports or improvements for your code.
-Don't forget to commit regularly.
+You can point the github repo in the README so people know where to go if they have bug reports or improvements for your code.
+Don't forget to commit regularly!

 ### Add setup.py